mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 A moment of quiet slurping went by and I could see Melna's mind had moved onto a deeper thought.
 She released her pen and sat up in her chair, staring longingly out into the sunrise.
 I could tell she was thinking about traveling again.
 The three of us had joined too early before we could roam across the world.

-"Thinking about traveling?"
-I chimed at her.
+"" I chimed at her.

 "I am.
 It's been too long since we've gone anywhere."

 Kipnu joined, "Last time was when we went to the North coast to live with the Hunnin for a week.
 I'll never forget how cold that was.
 Who's idea was that again?"
 He never missed a chance to remind me.

-"Hey, we all had fun uh... catching fish," I defended myself.
+I defended my choice, "Hey, we all had fun uh... catching fish."

-"You mean sleeping all day," Melna interjected.

-I defended my position, "Hey, catching fish was fun too."
+Melna and Kipnu smiled, knowing what I really meant.

-"There was literally nothing else to do," Kipnu reminded me.
+"There was nothing else to do," Kipnu said.

-"Yea... but I'd totally do it again!"
+"Yea, but I'd still do it again."

 And I would.
-I was happy with them wherever we went.
-He and Melna shook heads and laughed while I broke the smarmiest smile.
+Because I was happy when they were around.

+It was the apart times, when the waves of loneliness washed upon the cracks of my heart.
+Those were the moments when was keenly aware of how wholly incomplete I would always be.

 ---